Apollo-Level2-Web-Dev/B5A6/README.md

 ## 📌 Overview

-Welcome to **Assignment 6**.
-In this task, you'll build a **full-featured frontend project** using React, Redux Toolkit, and RTK Query.

-This project focuses on creating a **role-based, secure, and responsive frontend system** with dashboards for **Users, Agents, and Admins**.
+In this assignment, you will build a **role-based, secure, and responsive frontend system**.
-You will consume a backend API (provided separately or mocked) and ensure a polished user experience.
+Your task is to design and implement a frontend that integrates with an API, supports multiple user roles, and ensures a smooth user experience.

+This assignment focuses on:
+- Clean project structure
+- API integration with state management
+- Role-based dashboards
+- Production-ready UI/UX

 ---